Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 This blackout lasts 5 seconds, and this timer resets if the extension detects further flashes that breach the threshold.

-The user can chose from 3 levels of threshold sensitivity
+The user can chose from 3 levels of threshold sensitivity:

+- High
+- Medium
+- low

 ## Works on:
 - YouTube: